github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-javascript.rst

 To break this down:

-- Since we're providing type information, we add a tuple to the **typeModel** extension point.
+- Since we're providing type information, we add a tuple to the **typeModel** extensible predicate.
 - The first column, **"mysql.Connection"**, names the type that we're adding a new definition for.
 - The second column, **"@example/db"**, begins the search at imports of the hypothetical NPM package **@example/db**.
 - **Member[getConnection]** selects references to the **getConnection** member from that package.